fengxfeng0/jet-segmentation/README.md

 # Overview
 This project provides two datasets related to jet segmentation: **Libary** and **SegQinhu**.
-These datasets are intended to support researchers and developers to promote research and applications in the field of jet segmentation.
+These datasets are intended to support researchers and developers to promote research and applications in the field of intelligent suction and jet systems.

 # Dataset Description